-This is part 1 of a series called "Favorite Sermon Notes" that shares notes from my favorite sermons or writings.
 This article draws from the writings and sermons of Timothy Keller, the pastor who founded the Redeemer Presbyterian Church in New York City, New York.
 He is also the author of The New York Times bestselling books "The Reason for God: Belief in an Age of Skepticism," "The Prodigal God," and "Prayer."

 If you've been a Christian long enough, you've heard the creed of post-modernism: "You can't believe Jesus' claims that He is the only road to God.
 That's narrow-minded.
 And besides, there's no such thing as absolute truth.
 All truth is relative."